 There are 4 key steps involved in configuring and managing a development tool integration.

-- And on a day to day basis, sync Craft.io with your development tool.
+And on a day to day basis, sync Craft.io with your development tool.
 You have the flexibility to decide to sync single items or in bulk, choosing from your entire Workspace, certain Releases or Sprints.
-Note that Craft.io will never delete items in your integration tool.
+Note that Craft.io will never delete items in your development tool.

 Let’s dive into each of the steps: